Popstars: The Rivals: Winners' singles

-Battle for Christmas number-one
+Battle for Christmas Number One

+After the two bands had been formed, three further episodes were broadcast as the two rival bands battled it out for the coveted Christmas Number One.
+On 7 December 2002, a live show featured both bands premiering their debut singles.
+One True Voice released the double A-side "Sacred Trust/After You're Gone", whilst Girls Aloud released "Sound of the Underground" as their song.
+On 14 December, a pre-recorded episode was aired, going behind the scenes of both band's first official few weeks together, filming their music videos and undergoing a nationwide tour of TV and radio stations to promote their singles.

+The Christmas No. 1 Showdown

-A month after Girls Aloud had been formed, ITV broadcast a special show on 22 December 2002 to reveal which of the two groups (if either) had made it to number one in the UK Singles Chart.
-The show connected with Neil Fox at the Pepsi Chart Show studios where he ran down the top 10 singles before revealing the act that had charted highest.
-Girls Aloud were the lucky ones, with their song "Sound of the Underground" reaching number one with first week sales of around 213,000.
-"Sacred Trust/After You're Gone", the double A-side from One True Voice went straight in at number two having sold close to 137,000 copies, while another Popstars: The Rivals act, The Cheeky Girls charted at number three.
+On 22 December 2002, the final episode of series, entitled The Christmas No. 1 Showdown, was a live show to reveal which of the two groups (if either) had made it to number one in the UK Singles Chart.

+The show linked up with Neil Fox at the Pepsi Chart Show studios around halfway through the programme, where he ran down the top 10 singles before revealing the act that had charted highest.
+Girls Aloud were the lucky ones, reaching number one with first week sales of around 213,000.
+One True Voice went straight in at number two having sold close to 137,000 copies, while another Popstars: The Rivals act, The Cheeky Girls charted at number three.
 "Sound of the Underground" remained at number one for four weeks in total, stretching into 2003.

-The girls performed their new single live together for the second time at the end of the programme.
-Both acts had premiered their debut singles a couple of weeks before on Popstars: The Rivals.
+The girls performed their new single live together for the second time shortly after it had been announced that they had reached number one.

+The show also featured special performances from both The Cheeky Girls and from Hazel Kaneswaran, who had to leave the competition before the live shows after she was over the age limit.
+One True Voice and Girls Aloud also sang a special group version of "Winter Wonderland" and closed the series with a group performance of "White Christmas", joined at the climax by all of the contestants who had participated in the live shows.